 Merkelized Validator Pattern

-Extend the Stake Validator Pattern to allow spending validators to read verified data from the stake validator’s redeemer.
+Extend the Stake Validator Pattern to delegate computation to a withdrawal script and let spending validators read verified results from its redeemer.

 The Challenge

-Even with the Stake Validator pattern, spending validators can only verify that the stake validator ran—they cannot access its computation results.
+Redundant computation.
+When processing multiple UTxOs, each spending validator runs independently.
+Expensive computations (e.g., calculating a clearing price, verifying a Merkle proof) execute N times — once per input.
+Even with the Stake Validator pattern, spending validators can only verify that the stake validator ran; they cannot access its computation results.

 How It Works